uberVelocity/distributed-spark-for-scalable-smart-homes/REPORT.md

 ## Frontend
 <!-- What data is visualized -->
 A simple webpage was built that shows the predicted lifetime expectancies for the current household.
-The webpage was created in Vue.js and loads the latest results from Cassandra through a service.
+The webpage was created in Vue.js and loads the latest results from Cassandra through a service named `status_retriever`.

 ### System pipeline
 Sensors produce data continuously and stream it into a Kafka topic named `sensor_data`.
 The `db-interface` consumer ingests each message and inserts them as soon as they arrive into `cassandra-cluster`.
 Whenever a training job is submitted, data from Cassandra is ingested into Spark through Kafka and the regression parameters are trained.
 Whenever a request to predict the lifetime of the appliances is made, the trained parameters are used to predict lifetime based on incoming data from the sensors.
 The result is sent to a Kafka topic named `predictions` that is then received by a database interface to be stored into Cassandra.
 Finally, whenever the user wants to see the lifetime of their appliances, a request is made to retrieve the latest predictions.